-For more than 7 years, our primary focus has been reverse engineering parts no longer being manufactured, prototyping, and small scale manufacturing for Central Virginia and Richmond area businesses and residents.
+For more than 7 years, our primary focus has been prototyping new ideas and reverse engineering parts no longer being manufactured, and small scale manufacturing for Central Virginia and Richmond area businesses and residents.
 We can create 3D files for you, print your files, scan medium to large objects and people.
 We can also laser cut your project out of wood, acrylic, leather and other materials.

-Concepts for new products, candy dispensers, cookie cutters, hard to find plastic replacement parts, replica movie props, toys, home decor, 3D puzzles, jewelry, and more!
+Concepts for prototypes, candy dispensers, cookie cutters, hard to find plastic replacement parts, replica movie props, toys, home decor, 3D puzzles, jewelry, and more!
 We can also convert most medical images to a 3D print.

 A 3D scanner is a device that collects data on an object’s shape.
 3D scanning will not produce an exact copy, but a very close copy.
 If precision is important, then creating your object a CAD program is recommended.